geocomPP/sdv/chapter.md

 ### North arrow

-In the maps created so far, we have defined the *aesthetics* of the map in the foundation function ggplot.
-The result of this is that all subsequent layers are expected to have the same variables and essentially contain data with the same dimensions as original dataset.
-But what if we want to add a new layer from a completely different dataset, e.g. to add an arrow?
+In the maps created so far, we have defined the *aesthetics* (`aes`) of the map in the foundation function `ggplot()`.
+The result of this is that all subsequent layers are expected to have the same variables.
+But what if we want to add a new layer from a completely different dataset, for example to add a north arrow?
 To do this, we must not add any arguments to the `ggplot` function, only adding data sources one layer at a time:

 Here we create an empty plot, meaning that each new layer must be given its own dataset.
 While more code is needed in this example, it enables